IsEnesEval/diagstandards/best_practices.md

 If at some point you find yourself working on code with multiple people, it is highly recommended that you do
 [code reviews](https://the-turing-way.netlify.app/reproducible-research/reviewing.html)
 to improve the quality and reliability of your code.
+As a bonus, you will see that the review process will greatly improve your abilities as a coder.

 ## Use online services